nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Lynx - 3 / 3
   * Fargo - 3 / 3 - Strengthen Lynx
   * Lynx - 3 / 3  - GlideHook if Serge has 40 STR
-  * Everyone - 1 / 3 / 3 until Dark Serge dies
+  * Lynx & Fargo - Repeat (this time, with GlideHook)
   * **SPLIT AFTER THE WIN MENU**

 Drops: